Like Hugging a Time Bomb: How to Calm an Emotionally Dysregulated Teen with ADHD

 - Connect with others (calling or texting a friend, visiting family)

-- Exercise (playing a sport, lifting weights, going for a run)
+- Exercise (playing a sport, bodybuilding, going for a run)

 - Enjoy small comforts (eating a favorite meal, hugging a pet)